onetapbeyond/gen_metrics/bench/README.md

 ## GenMetrics Runtime Performance Summary

 When GenMetrics is activated, varying degress of runtime overhead *may* be incurred by the application being monitored if the rate of GenServer or GenStage calls within the application is sufficiently high.
-So the obvious question becomes, what exactly do we mean by a sufficiently high rate of calls?
+So the obvious next question becomes, what exactly do we mean by a sufficiently high rate of calls?
 The discussion of results for each of the following benchmark tests explores this topic in detail.

 ## GenMetrics + Synchronous Calls